riturajsharma22/Video-Analysis/README.md

 DeepSORT assigns a consistent ID to each vehicle across frames, so the same car keeps the same ID even as it moves through the frame.

 ### 3. Lane Assignment
 The frame is split at the midpoint (x = 0.5 by default).
-Vehicles with center x < 0.5 → `left` lane.
-Vehicles with center x >= 0.5 → `right` lane.
+Vehicles with center x < 0.5 go to `left` lane.
+Vehicles with center x >= 0.5 go to `right` lane.

 ### 4. Event Logging
 An event is written to CSV only when a vehicle is first detected or changes lane.
 This prevents counting the same vehicle multiple times.

-### 5. Query Engine
+### 5. Query Engine Flow
 ```
-User question (English)
+User question (plain English)
         ↓
-Rule-based parser tries first
+Rule-based parser tries first (fast, no API call)
-        ↓ (if fails)
+        ↓ (if rule-based fails)
-Groq LLM converts to structured JSON
+Groq LLM converts question to structured JSON
         ↓
-Pandas filters events.csv
+Pandas filters events.csv using the structured query
         ↓
-Answer returned
+Clean answer returned to user
 ```

 ---